cloudfoundry/docs-bosh/content/resurrector.md

 **Parameters:**

 - `rules` - a list of resurrection rules.
-If set to an empty list, resurrection will be enabled by default.
+When resurrection rules are interpreted for a given instance, all resurrection rules from all resurrection configs are considered for matching.
+If no rule matches, resurrection config considers resurrection as `enabled`.
 - `enabled` - a boolean which enables (`true`) or disables (`false`) resurrection.
 - `exclude` *(Optional)* - a resurrection rule which will result in the resurrection configuration being overridden wherever the specified constraints do not match.
 - `include` *(Optional)* - a resurrection rule which will result in the resurrection configuration being overridden wherever the specified constraints match.